spacemeshos/POET-OLD/protocol.md

 ##### DAG Storage
 - Please use [LevelDb](https://github.com/syndtr/goleveldb) for storing label values - LevelDB is available as a C++ or a Go lib
 - Labels should be stored keyed by their id. e.g. k=i, v= li
 - Note hat only up to 1 <= m <= n top layers of the DAG should be stored by POSW(), and the rest should be computed when required on-demand.
-So storage should size should be O(w * m)
+So storage should size should be O(w * 2^m)
 - Use LevelDb caching for fast reads.
 Cache size should be a verifier param and set based on a deployment runtime available memory settings

 ##### APIs